Marlborough cricket team

 The Marlborough cricket team represents the Marlborough Region of the South Island of New Zealand.
-It competes in the Hawke Cup.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.
 Its base is in Blenheim.

 History

 Early years

 A Marlborough Cricket Club was formed in Blenheim in late 1860.
 The first properly organised match in the region appears to have been held at Blenheim in January 1862, between Blenheim and Picton, in a paddock belonging to the Resident Magistrate, S. L. Muller.
 Picton won.

 Marlborough teams travelled to play interprovincial matches against Nelson in Nelson in March 1863 and against Wellington in Wellington in March 1866.
 Marlborough lost both matches, by 42 runs and 45 runs respectively.

 The Marlborough Cricket Association was formed in October 1886 by five clubs from Blenheim, Picton, Spring Creek, Wairau and Havelock.
 Apart from establishing a local competition, the main intention was that Marlborough should be able to host a match against the touring English team later that season, but that tour did not eventuate.
 It was not until January 1903 that an overseas touring team played in Marlborough, when the English touring team Lord Hawke's XI beat a Marlborough XXII by nine wickets in a two-day match at the Wairau Cricket Club's ground in Blenheim.